jolisper/rvmbs/README.markdown

 RVM Bootstrap
 =============

-Command to create a directory project with a configured .rvmrc into it.
+Command to create a directory project with a configured .rvmrc into.

 Installation
 -----------